andy-byers/mewjson/README.md

 jsonParserInit(&parser, &h, &a); // Must be called prior to jsonParse()
 ```

-Parse a JSON document.
+### Parse a JSON document
-The callbacks in `h` are called as values and structural elements are encountered.
+The callbacks in `h` are called as values and structural elements are encountered during the parse.
 The input buffer does not need to be null-terminated.
 ```C
 static const char kJson[] = "[1,[2,[3],4],5]";